 Young Person Friendly

-If you are a young person seeking advice on contraception, sexual health, healthy lifestyle or mental health, these are the pages for you.
+If you are a young person seeking advice on contraception, sexual health, healthy lifestyle or mental health or have suffered the loss of a brother or sister, these are the pages for you.

 In Solihull, apart from coming to see us, sexual health services are provided by Umbrella, they can also provide you with a postal kit for self testing if you think you might have an STI.
 These kits can be sent to a local pharmacy if you dont want it sent to your home.
 Their main clinic is in Boots, Mel Square, Solihull.
 For much more information, please visit their website here